microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   result from a binary arithmetic operation, or the third argument to a ternary algebraic operation.

+The matrix use type parameter enables implementations to optimize the storage and layout of the matrix prior to tensor operations.
+It may be expensive on some hardware to translate between matrix uses, for that reason we capture the use in the type and require explicit conversion in the HLSL API.

+Throughout this document a matrix may be described as a matrix of it's use (e.g. a matrix with `Use == Accumulator` is an _accumulator matrix_, while a matrix with use `A` is an _A matrix_.)

 #### Matrix Scope

 The `Scope` parameter of an instance of a `linalg::Matrix` denotes the